lanthaler/HydraConsole/README.md

 ***This is highly experimental stuff that isn't ready for production use.***

-To participate in the development of please file bugs and issues in the issue tracker or submit pull requests.
+To participate in the development please file bugs and issues in the issue tracker or submit pull requests.
 If there's enough interest I'll create a dedicated mailing list in the future.